ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="list"></a>GET

-Gets all users
+Gets all users.

-Retrieves all users with their ID in an list.
+Admin access only.
+Gets all users, ordered alphabetically by the name on their account.